nidanoor18/Inventory-Management-System/README.md

 ## Known limitations / not implemented

+- No web UI/Blade views — this is API-only, per the brief.
-- No automated tests (PHPUnit/Pest) are included — add feature tests per controller if this goes further than a take-home exercise.
+- No automated tests (PHPUnit/Pest) are included — add feature tests per controller if this goes further
-- No rate limiting beyond Laravel's defaults is configured.
 - No soft deletes; deleting a category/product/movement is permanent.
 - Reporting is limited to low-stock and stock-in/out totals; no CSV/PDF export.
-- No web UI/Blade views — this is API-only, per the brief.